abrovinsch/Fritiof-Python/readme.md

 *Tip!
 When running test() you can enter `export_tracery` to immediately export the current version of your project to tracery*

 # The Fritiof Markup Language
 The Fritiof is a markup language is used to generate text combining many text-snippets.
 The main idea is that you define *tags*, which are lists of strings and then combine random items of those tags for interesting results.
-It is largely inpsired by the language Tracery created by Kate Compton.
+It is largely inspired by the language Tracery created by Kate Compton.

 ## How fritiof works
 Let's say we wanted to create a random name generator, consisting of a first name and a last name.
 We would need to first create a list of first names and a list of last names.
 These lists are called **tags**.
 We can create the two new tags by typing: